rotki/rotki/docs/api.rst

    :resjson object result: A mapping of identifiers to their name, symbol & chain(if available).
    :resjson string name: Name of the asset.
    :resjson string symbol: Symbol of the asset.
-   :resjson string evm_chain: This value might not be included in all the results.
-Full name of the EVM chain where the asset is located if the asset is an EVM token.
+   :resjson int chain_id: This value might not be included in all the results.
+Chain id of the chain where the asset is located if the asset is an EVM token.
    :resjson string custom_asset_type: This value might not be included in all the results.
 It represents the custom asset type for a custom asset.
    :resjson bool is_custom_asset: A boolean to represent whether the asset is a custom asset or not.
    :statuscode 200: Assets successfully queried.